coderefinery/documentation/content/sphinx.md

 ## Group exercise: Build Sphinx documentation using Markdown

-We will take the first steps in creating documentation using Sphinx, and learn some Markdown syntax along the way.
+We will take the first steps in creating documentation using Sphinx, and learn some MyST flavored Markdown syntax along the way.

 - Our goal in this episode is to build HTML pages locally on our computers.
 - In the next episode we will learn how to deploy the documentation to a cloud service